Nerdolando/Nerdolando.Bff/README.md

+# Problem - WHY
+SPA Front applications should not keep access tokens in JS.
+They should manage authZ/authN using concept called "Backend For Frontend".
+But, manually creating BFF app with YARP + OpenIdConnect it's a cumbersome work full of pitfalls.
+Solution: `Nerdolando.Bff` gives you ready to use BFF library that hosts cookie, proxies to your API, and stores tokens in SAFE storage.
+It also gives you refresh token flow out of the box.
+For whom: for .NET developers creating project with SPA apps who want good, secure and FREE solution out of the box without reading tones of articles :)

+## Typical scenarios
+- SPA application in any front framework (REACT, VUE, Angular, Blazor, ...) with OAuth + WebApi
+- Blazor WASM with OAuth + WebApi
+- Multifront app (SPA + admin panel)

 # About
 `Nerdolando.Bff` is a library that provides a set of tools and components to help developers build Backend for Frontend (BFF) applications using ASP.NET Core.
 It aims to simplify the process of creating BFF layers by offering pre-built functionalities and best practices.
 This package is built on top of .NETCore and YARP and leverages Microsoft's OpenIdConnect library.